 - historical monthly LNG netback prices at the Wallumbilla Gas Supply Hub (Wallumbilla) in Queensland, dating back to January 2016 based on a measure of historical Asian LNG spot prices, and

-- forward monthly LNG netback prices at Wallumbilla, extending to the end of the following calendar year, based on a measure of expectations of future Asian LNG spot prices.
+- forward monthly LNG netback prices at Wallumbilla, extending to at least the end of the following calendar year, based on a measure of expectations of future Asian LNG spot prices.

 Historical LNG netback prices will be updated on this page once a month, and forward LNG netback prices will be updated twice a month.